-See Note 9, Segment and Geographic Information, for a disaggregation of revenue by reportable segment and geographic region, which represents how our chief operating decision maker reviews information internally to evaluate our financial performance and to make resource allocation and other decisions for the Company.
+See Note 10, Segment and Geographic Information, for a disaggregation of revenue by reportable segment and geographic region, which represents how our chief operating decision maker reviews information internally to evaluate our financial performance and to make resource allocation and other decisions for the Company.

 Foreign Currency Translation: The functional currency is the local currency at all foreign locations, with the exception of Hong Kong, where the functional currency is the U.S. dollar.
 Balance sheet items for our foreign entities, included in our consolidated balance sheets, are translated into U.S. dollars at end-of-period spot rates.
 Gains and losses resulting from translation of foreign subsidiary financial statements are credited or charged directly to accumulated other comprehensive income, a component of stockholders' equity.
 Revenues and expenses are translated at the current rate on the date of the transaction.
 Gains and losses resulting from foreign currency transactions are included in income.
-Foreign exchange (gain) loss reflected in our consolidated statements of comprehensive income (loss) were \$0.3 million loss during fiscal 2022, a \$0.8 million loss during fiscal 2021 and a small gain during fiscal 2020.
+Foreign exchange loss reflected in our Consolidated Statements of Comprehensive Income were \$0.3 million, \$0.3 million and \$0.8 million during fiscal 2023, fiscal 2022 and fiscal 2021, respectively.